ivan-alles/localizer/README.md

 For example: `python localizer\train.py models\tools\config.json`.

-This will train and save a Tensorflow model under `models\tools\model.tf`.
+This command will train and save a Tensorflow model under `models\tools\model.tf`.

 ## Running a model
 Run `python localizer\predict_for_images.py PATH_TO_MODEL_CONFIG IMAGES_DIR`.